duckietown/docs-brown/book/doc-sky/project2-sensors/30-camera-velocity.md

 # Project 2: Sensor Interfacing {#sensors-velocity status=draft}

 ## Velocity Estimation via Optical Flow
 In this part of the project you will create a class that interfaces with the picamera to extract planar velocities from optical flow vectors.
-You will first write a class to analyze the sensor data, and then you will write a ROS node to instantiate the class and begin the data analysis.

 ## Camera Calibration
 **Exercises**
   1. Describe the orientation of the camera relative to the drone using a [3d rotation matrix](https://en.wikipedia.org/wiki/Rotation_matrix)

+## Code Structure
+To interface with the camera, you will be using picamera library.
+This library allows you to use classes which inherit from [<i>picamera.array.PiMotionAnalysis</i>](https://picamera.readthedocs.io/en/release-1.10/api_array.html#pimotionanalysis) to receive and analyze frames from the video stream.
+In the sensors project repo, we've include a script called student_vision_flow_and_phase.py which instantiates objects of your analyze classes that inherit <i>picamera.array.PiMotionAnalysis</i> to allow the objects to receive and analyze frames from the video stream.
+This script creates what we call a <i>vision</i> node which is a ROS node that provides data from the camera.
+This node is called flow_and_phase becuase it uses the two classes you'll be creating to analyze the camera data and provide velocity and position estimates.
+Later on in the course, you'll be creating a vision_localization node that uses localization to analyze the camera data and provide position estimates.

 ## Analyze and Publish the Sensor Data
 On your drones, the chip on the Raspberry Pi dedicated to video processing from the camera calculates motion vectors ([optical flow](https://en.wikipedia.org/wiki/Optical_flow)) automatically for H.264 video encoding.
 [Click here to learn more](https://www.raspberrypi.org/blog/vectors-from-coarse-motion-estimation/).
 You will be analyzing these motion vectors in order to estimate the velocity of your drone.